rochars/byte-data/README.md

 byteData.unpackArray([0xff], {bits: 16}, 0, 1); // return a empty array
 byteData.unpackArray([0xff, 0xff, 0xff], {bits: 16}, 0, 3); // return a array with one 16-bit unsigned int
 ```
-You can unpack arrays in **safe mode** with the optional *safe* param set to *true*. **In safe mode insufficient bytes in the input array or extra bytes in the end of the input array will cause a 'Bad Buffer length' error**:
+You can unpack arrays in **safe mode** with the optional *safe* param set to *true*. **In safe mode insufficient bytes in the input array or extra bytes in the end of the input array will cause a 'Bad buffer length' error**:
 ```javascript
 byteData.unpackArray([0xff], {bits: 16}, 0, 1, true); // throws 'Bad buffer length' error
 byteData.unpackArray([0xff, 0xff, 0xff], {bits: 16}, 0, 3, true); // throws 'Bad buffer length' error